dejwk/janet/doc/Manual.md

 It has the following caveats:

 * In both C and C++, control flow may be disrupted by statements like `break`, `continue`, `goto`, and `return`.
-For example, breaking out of a `synchronized` block would leave the lock held forever.
+For example, returning early from a `try` clause would not execute the `finalize` clause.
 Currently, the only way to avoid that is to (1) always use the embedded Java `return` statement instead of the native return, and (2) never put put breaking statements in blocks that directly contain any embedded Java code.
 JANET will never put any important finalization code within such